nasa/trick/docs/documentation/install_guide/Install-Guide.md

 ./configure
 ```

 The *configure* script will generate makefiles and locate project dependencies automatically.
 It may be necessary to specify dependency paths manually.
 Run the following command to see the possible options *configure* will accept.
+If you are having trouble with this step, make sure there were not details in the OS section of this document that you missed.

 ```bash
 ./configure --help